 Quadrifoglio Gallery also features a large selection of antique Fereghan Sarouk carpets and antique Tabriz carpets, two other types of finely woven antique Persian carpets that are popular in the traditional interiors in the Boston, MA area.

 Quadrifoglio Gallery does not sell “antique washed” Oriental rugs.
 Ever.
-For folks who like to shop at natural food supermarkets and then buy trendy, pale colored antique rugs from dealers that have had them “antique washed”, they just brought a lot more chemicals into their home than buying processed foods.
+For folks who shop at natural food supermarkets and then buy trendy, pale colored antique rugs from dealers that have had them “antique washed”, they just brought a lot more chemicals into their home than buying processed foods.

 Above: An antique Persian Bidjar rug with the classical Herati design that has its antecedents in 16th century Safavid Dynasty carpets.
 Antique Bidjar rugs are referred to as “The Iron Rug Of Persia”, due to their dense construction which makes them exceedingly durable even in high traffic area.
 This antique Bidjar dates to circa 1910 and measures approximately 4.1 x 6.8